★ BEST INVESTING TOOLS COMPARISON ★

 What asset classes do The Motley Fool and Value Line cover?

-Both cover Stocks, and ETFs.
-Value Line adds coverage for Mutual Funds, and Options.
+Both cover stocks and ETFs.
+Value Line adds mutual funds and options on top.

 Which has a better stock screener—The Motley Fool or Value Line?

-Value Line includes a stock screener for finding investment ideas.
-The Motley Fool focuses on other analytical tools.
+Value Line has a stock screener for surfacing ideas; The Motley Fool doesn't, and focuses its energy elsewhere.

 Can I track my portfolio with The Motley Fool or Value Line?